Shock and Fame is a festival-conference dedicated to analysis of the extreme expressions of emotions that art may arouse in a viewer.

 Schedule of events

-13:30–14:50 Open interview with Yacek Dehnel, author of the novel Krivoklat, followed by Q&A. In English, with synchronous interpretation
+13:30–14:50 Open interview with Yacek Dehnel, author of the novel Krivoklat, followed by Q& A. In English, with simultaneous interpretation

 18:40–20:00 Screening of the film Mira by Denis Shabaev.
 In Russian only